Bargs/Notes/books/joyOfClojure/ch6_notes.md

 It can be useful to make your own functions lazy.
 If you want to do that, you should follow this recipe:

-1. Use the lazy-seq macro at the outermost level of your lazy sequence producing expression(s).
+1. Use the `lazy-seq` macro at the outermost level of your lazy sequence producing expression(s). `lazy-seq` returns a seq that realizes its values only as needed.
+Need to look into this more... book doesn't give a lot of detail on how this works.

 2. If you happen to be consuming another sequence during your operations, then use `rest` instead of `next`. `next` will eagerly "realize" the first element of its result to see if the seq is empty. `rest` doesn't need to do this check.

 3. Prefer higher-order functions when processing sequences.

 4. Don’t hold onto your head.
+Clojure can GC portions of your seq that are no longer reachable.
+This can help you avoid out of memory errors when working with especially large data sets.
+However, if you hold onto the head of your seq (usually bound to a local) Clojure can't GC any part of the seq.
+If you perform a calculation that needs a value at the end of the seq, you'll end up holding the entire data structure in memory.
+This defeats the main purpose of laziness, which is "to prevent the full realization of iterim results during a calculation".